jcrodriguez-dis/vpl-jail-system/docs/source/troubleshooting.rst

 If you don't found the problem, ask for help in the `VPL Moodle forum`_.

 Please, describe your system configuration and *how to reproduce* the problem.
-Typical system configuration contains:

-- Operating system version
-- VPL-jail-system version
-- VPL-jail-system configuration file content
-- Network configuration (how your system reach the internet)
-- Screenshots
-- Other data you think is relevant